Thursday, 19 December 2024

 Nippon Steel logo is displayed at the company's headquarters in Tokyo, Japan April 1, 2024. — REUTERS/Issei Kato/File Photo

-U.S. Steel said on Wednesday the board of arbitration has ruled in favor of Nippon Steel’s $14.9 billion buyout of the company, but the United Steelworkers union disagreed with the decision.
+(Reuters) -U.S. Steel said on Wednesday an arbitration board had ruled in favour of Nippon Steel’s $14.9 billion buyout of the company, but that the United Steelworkers union (USW)disagreed with the decision.

-The board, jointly selected by the company and the union to settle disputes, ruled that U.S. Steel had satisfied each of the conditions of the successorship clause of its basic labor agreement with the USW.
+The board, jointly selected by the company and the union to settle disputes, ruled that U.S. Steel had satisfied each of the conditions of the successorship clause in its basic labour agreement with the USW.

 “The arbitrators accepted at face-value Nippon Steel’s statement that it would assume the Basic Labor Agreement,” USW said.